PBFDOT Header

 1. State Road (SR) 5/US 1 Resurfacing, Restoration, and Rehabilitation (RRR) Project

-Description: The project will begin on May 5, 2025.
+Description: This mile project began on May 5, 2025.
 The project improvements consist of milling and resurfacing the existing roadway within the project limits to enhance safety and long-term resiliency, widening the bicycle lane by restriping it from 4 feet to 5 feet to increase safety, constructing 25 new light poles with LED fixtures at signalized intersections to boost nighttime visibility, reconstructing existing sidewalk curb ramps throughout the project limits to enhance safety and connectivity for pedestrians, upgrading existing pedestrian signals at signalized intersections to improve push button accessibility, and upgrading signage and pavement markings to enhance safety, functionality, and traffic operations.

 Cost/Completion: $7.5 million / Summer 2026